v801/v801.github.io/content/posts/vulnnet-node.md

 Listening on 0.0.0.0 9999
 ```

-With our listener open and our modified service files and reverse shell in-place, we can start the `vulnnet-auto.timer` service which will run `vulnnet-job.service` on boot and every 1 minute.
+With our listener open and our modified service files in-place, we can start the `vulnnet-auto.timer` service which will run `vulnnet-job.service` on boot and every 1 minute.

 ```none
 serv-manage@vulnnet-node:~$ sudo -u root systemctl stop vulnnet-auto.timer